gonfva/gonfva.github.io/content/en/blog/2012-09-03-calisthenics.md

 categories: Developer
 ---

-I didn't know about <a href="http://www.bennadel.com/resources/uploads/2012/ObjectCalisthenics.pdf">object calisthenics</a>.
+I didn't know about [object calisthenics](http://www.bennadel.com/resources/uploads/2012/ObjectCalisthenics.pdf).
 They are a set of rules to help develop better: